 Justice Elana Kagan challenged the UPS attorneys’ interpretation of the law, and suggested that employers would need to be able to show that there was some reason aside from pregnancy that UPS refused the change.
 Justice Stephen Breyer, however, indicated Young may have been better served in filing a disparate impact claim.

 The case continues to progress, and it is unclear when a verdict is to be expected.
-When it comes, it is expected to have a wide-reaching impact on employee law.
+When it comes, it is expected to have a wide-reaching impact on employment law.

-For more information on pregnant workers’ rights, speak with a knowledgeable New York employment discrimination attorney at the Derek T. Smith Law Group, PLLC.
+For more information on pregnant workers’ rights, speak with a knowledgeable New York employment discrimination attorney at the Derek Smith Law Group, PLLC.
+Call us at 800-807-2209 for a free consultation.